 YouTube is the best platform to share your creativity with the audience or your unique perspective.
-If you want to start a new youtube channel here are a few questions have in your mind:
+If you want to start a new YouTube channel here are a few questions have in mind:

-Hello, everyone My name is Nitin and I am a Digital marketing expert by the end of this guide, you will be confident enough to kick-start your youtube channel in 2023.
+Hello, everyone My name is Nitin and I am a Digital marketing expert by the end of this guide, you will be confident enough to kick-start your YouTube channel in 2024.

 Understanding YouTube Basics